Paorapotangaroa/IS415Library/README.md

 This was abandoned because, in an attempt to give the programmer fine-tuned control, I realized I was essentially just rebranding/renaming the pre-existing functions in the seaborn, matplotlib, and other libraries.

-I may come back to this.
+I may come back to this eventually.
 I learned a lot about Machine Learning and Data Analysis from this and I could stand to learn some more.